vic-ma/howtodismantle.github.io/_posts/2025-03-25-SharePoint-Lists-in-Beast-Mode-Powered-by-Peakboard.md

   - name: Office365Sharepointlist.pbmx
     url: /assets/2025-03-25/Office365Sharepointlist.pbmx
 ---
-With the first big update in 2025 the Peakboard dev team launched a new series of Office 365 data sources.
-Office 365 has become more and more important as a backend for lots of different use cases in companies.
-In today's article we will discuss how to read and write and Sharepoint lists from Peakboard applications.
-For other Office 365 related topics we can check [this overview](/category/office365).
+In the first major update of 2025, the Peakboard dev team added a new series of Office 365 data sources.
+Office 365 has become increasingly important as a backend for a lot of companies, with many different use cases.
+In today's article, we'll discuss how to read and write Sharepoint lists from Peakboard applications.
+For other Office 365 related topics, see this [Office 365 overview](/category/office365).

-Sharepoint lists might by a wise choice to store data especially when the data is used or processed within the Office 365 universe, e.g. Power Automate.
+Sharepoint lists may be a wise choice for data storage, especially when the data is used or processed within the Office 365 universe (e.g., Power Automate).

-Every Office 365 data source has the same options and principles of authentifction against the Office 365 backend.
-We won't discuss the details about aunthentification here as it's already handled in [this article](/Getting-started-with-the-new-Office-365-Data-Sources.html).
-Is you're not familiar, please read in advance.
+Every Office 365 data source handles authentication in the same way.
+To learn more about how to authenticate against the Office 365 back end, see our [authentication guide](/Getting-started-with-the-new-Office-365-Data-Sources.html).

-As an example we're using an issue tracker list in Sharepoint.
-This issue tracker list has the purpose that everyone can add and track problems within the factory.
-Beside a title and description text, it comes with some more interesting columns to discuss.
-An "Assigned To" column that contains a link to a SharePoint user, "Date Reported" column with a date, and a Status column that is translated into a symbol.
-It this article we will discuss how to read, process and write all of these special columns.
+For this article, we'll use an issue tracker list in Sharepoint as an example.
+This issue tracker list lets anyone add and track problems in the factory.
+It has a title and description text, along with some more interesting columns:
+* `Assigned To` - a link to a SharePoint user.
+* `Date Reported` - the date that the report was made.
+* `Status` - a status translated into a symbol.

+It this article, we will discuss how to read, process, and write all of these special columns.

 ![image](/assets/2025-03-25/010.png)